 Applying Render to Cement Board

 Cement boards (sometimes also referred to as render carrier boards or even weather carrying boards) provide a solid, durable surface that can withstand the extreme weathering effects of wind, rain and snow.
 The most common two types of cement board available on the market for renders are Aquapanels, Renderflex and Siniat boards.
 The boards tend to be made up of cement, magnesium oxide coating, an aggregate and fiberglass mesh.
 This combination provides an impact resistant barrier, but the real beauty of these cement boards is that they don’t rot or swell when they come in to contact with water, so they survive a long time even when located on the exterior of the property.

 Cement boards can be finished in numerous different ways, but one of the most effective ways to finish them is to apply render to them.
 Applying render to cement boards provides a fantastic looking finish, but also offers a further level of protection to the boards.
 So how do you go about it?

 The first thing that you need to do is to prime the cement board.
 We recommend priming the cement board with EWI-310 Universal Primer, because the presence of silicate in the primer allows the basecoat layer to key into it – ensuring a really strong adhesion between the cement board and basecoat layer.
 Our complete guide to EWI Primers gives full information about our whole range so have a read about that for more information!

-EWI-310 Universal Primer comes in 20kg buckets and each bucket can cover between 60 and 80m2 depending on absorption of the cement board.
+EWI-310 Universal Primer comes in 20kg buckets and each bucket can cover between 60 and 80m2 depending on the absorption from the cement board.
 The primer is applied to the cement board by a brush or roller and is red in colour allowing you to see where on the wall it has been applied.
 We recommend allowing this to dry completely before applying the next layer.

 Applying the Basecoat to the Cement Board